Wide-Format Saved My In-plant

 I too had to overcome this.
 Our Education department had the “poster printer” for the health system.
 I went to my VP and pitched the benefits of all printing running through my shop: cost control, brand integrity, etc. I gained support from my VP, and then we approached the Education department with a proposal that included the benefits mentioned above and others.
 We also pitched that this would free up the Education coordinators (who were printing the posters) to do more of their own work and not have to babysit a printer.

 The leaders loved it, but it was not well received by all users.
 One coordinator took ownership of the printer as her “baby,” and an IT manager across the hall, who had 24/7 access to it to print IT network diagrams as needed, was outraged.
 In one meeting this IT manager sitting across from me stood up with her palms on the table and said, “You are taking my printer offsite to the Print Shop?”
-Her face was as red as these letters.

 I then had to diffuse the issue by telling her I would support her needs and provide the same great service we provided for her other printing.
 By focusing on the benefits to the entire system, we moved the wide-format printer into the in-plant.